 Metro Transit will replace current City-funded transit service in this Agreement with the percentage of new service hours growth equal to the percentage of service hours investment need identified in 7.6.1 above that applies to Seattle routes.

-The replacement investment that Metro would make under Section 7.6.2 of this Agreement will be capped at the total number of hours the City has purchased via this Agreement that fall within Metro Transit’s top three investment priority categories.
+The replacement investment that Metro Transit would make under Section 7.6.2 of this Agreement will be capped at the total number of hours the City has purchased via this Agreement that fall within Metro Transit’s top three investment priority categories.
 If this limit is reached, all further Metro Transit investments would be consistent with the Service Guidelines prioritization and order of investment.

 8. RECORDS AND AUDITS